Bitcoin Latinum (LTNM) Price Down 0% Over Last Week

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-Bitcoin Latinum’s launch date was September 15th, 2020.
+Bitcoin Latinum’s genesis date was September 15th, 2020.
 Bitcoin Latinum’s total supply is 20,958,883 tokens.
-Bitcoin Latinum’s official website is www.bitcoinlatinum.com.
-The official message board for Bitcoin Latinum is medium.com/bitcoinlatinum.
+Bitcoin Latinum’s official message board is medium.com/bitcoinlatinum.
+The official website for Bitcoin Latinum is www.bitcoinlatinum.com.
 Bitcoin Latinum’s official Twitter account is @bitcoinlatinum and its Facebook page is accessible here.

 [Telegram](https://t.me/BitcoinLatinumForum)[Discord](https://discord.com/invite/f97XhWRv2S)”